 - Preheat the oven to 200°C (390°F) and grease an oven tray with oil or butter.

-- Coat the fish fillets in combined mixture of breadcrumbs, parmesan, parsley and salt and pepper, pressing the coating onto the fish.
+- Coat the fish fillets in the breadcrumb, pressing the coating onto the fish.